Living on Campus

 Cancellation Due to Non-Enrollment

-If the student does not register for the second semester, he/she must give written notice of intent to leave on campus housing by completing an “Intent to Vacate Notice” available in the Office of Residence Life.
+If the student does not register for the second semester, they must give written notice of intent to leave on campus housing by completing a Notification of Housing Contract Cancellation.
 This notice should be submitted by Dec.
-1. If the notice is not received by the Office of Residence Life by Dec.
-1, the $100 housing deposit will be forfeited.
+1 (for Spring semester) and June 1 (for Fall semester).

 The University may cancel the room and board contract without any refund in room fees, with appropriate notice, if a student violates residence hall policies or regulations.